-- 1. Looked after children and previously looked after children, including those children who appear (to the admission authority) to have been in state care outside England and ceased to be in state care as a result of being adopted.
-See note (a) - 2.
-Children with special medical or social circumstances where these needs can only be met at this school.
-See note (b) - 3.
-Children who have a brother or sister in school, who will still be attending school the following year.
-See note (c) - 4.
+- 1. Looked after children and previously looked after children, including those children who appear (to the admission authority) to have been in state care outside England and ceased to be in state care as a result of being adopted. - 2.
+Children with special medical or social circumstances where these needs can only be met at this school. - 3.
+Children who have a brother or sister in school, who will still be attending school the following year. - 4.
 Children resident in the ecclesiastical parish of Astbury.
-A map showing the parish is available from school and on the website.
-See note (d) - 5.
+A map showing the parish is available from school and on the website. - 5.
 Children who live nearest to the school.
-See note (e)